figurethingsout/voting-app/README.md

-# This is a voting-app used for learning app deployment with yaml and Docker.
+# This is a voting-app used for learning purpose.

 Sourced by KodeKloud.com